garden-io/garden/docs/guides/adopting-garden.md

 ## Step 3 — Add more plugins and environments

-Garden works great for development and for running tests and creating preview environments in CI.
+Garden works great during development, and for running tests and creating preview environments in CI.

 We recommend adopting Garden in one part of your software delivery cycle to begin and then gradually introducing more.